wemake-services/wemake-python-styleguide/README.md

 You will also need to create a `setup.cfg` file with [the following contents](https://wemake-python-styleguide.readthedocs.io/en/latest/_pages/options/config.html#third-party-plugins).

-This file is required to configure our linter and 3rd party plugins it uses.
+This file is required to configure our linter and all 3rd party plugins it uses.
 However, this is a temporary solution.
 We are working at providing the required configuration for you in the future.